SushiRoom/app/README.md

 1. Connect your iPhone to your Mac
 2. Open xcode and add a team account
 3. Connect your iPhone to your Mac
+4. Do some magic that will make app at least run (I'd write what to do, but it changes every time fr)
 ```
 flutter run --release
 ```